Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased minimum explosion damage from 300 to 1000

 #### Wunderwaffe
-* Now more reliably arcs to other zombies
+* Now always arcs to other zombies within line of sight
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)
 * The initial zombie that is hit will now always be the zombie that is closest to the bolt's location
 * Unupgraded: decreased self damage radius by 72%